FlipByBlink/TapWeight/README.md

 Description
 ------------
-This application is designed to register weight data to the Apple \"Health\" application pre-installed on iPhone in the fastest possible way (as manual).
+This application is designed to register weight data to the Apple "Health" application pre-installed on iPhone in the fastest possible way (as manual).

 Target / Use-case

-- No \"smart\" scale.
+- No "smart" scale.

 - Frequently measure my weight (and body fat percentage) using a scale almost every day.

-- Intend to register the data into \"Health\" app every time, after measuring by a scale.
+- Intend to register the data into "Health" app every time, after measuring by a scale.

 Option